 For those who already have an established academic background in exercise, ACSM offers an exercise physiologist certification.
 This would be an ideal study for someone who wants to work in a more clinical or corporate setting as opposed to a fitness center.
 Exercise physiologists prescribe exercise programs based on physical assessments, much like personal trainers, but they do so at a more advanced level.

 The differentiating factor with this certification is the requirement for a minimum of a bachelor’s degree in exercise science.
 All other components mirror those in the GEI and CPT programs.
-Cost of the EP certification is $349 with a re-take fee of $175.
+The cost of the EP certification is $349 with a re-take fee of $175.

 Exercise physiologists often work with individuals who have a health problem greater than a sore knee or the desire for weight loss.
 These individuals may have chronic health conditions that require the EP to work in partnership with a medical doctor to develop a health program.